 - Siskel once appeared on The Larry Sanders Show As Himself.

-- Reportedly, in Willow, the heads of the moat monster were nicknamed "Siskel" and "Ebert."
+- Reportedly, in Willow, the heads of the moat monster were nicknamed "Siskel" and "Ebert", both of which were combined to make the name "Eborsisk" for the creature.
 The villain of the film was also named "General Kael", after the critic Pauline Kael.

-- Captain Ersatz's of him and Ebert also appear in Godzilla (1998), as Obstructive Bureaucrats.
+- Captain Ersatzes of him and Ebert also appear in Godzilla (1998), as Obstructive Bureaucrats.
 Both, funnily enough, felt the film didn't go far enough with punishing them.

 - Insult to Rocks: Discussing Ishtar on their Worst of '87 special, Gene Siskel said "I just saw Road to Morocco, and it is funnier than Ishtar—of course, that's really, I guess, an insult to Road to Morocco.
 Anything is funnier than Ishtar—except Leonard Part 6."